-Current Law: Federal law offers several tax incentives for energy efficient home improvements, electric vehicle chargers and residential renewable energy.
+Current Law: Federal law offers several tax incentives for energy efficient home improvements, electric vehicles and residential renewable energy.
 The Residential Energy Efficient Tax Credit is a nonrefundable tax credit equal to 26% of qualifying expenditures (falling to 22% in 2023) on residential solar energy production, solar water heaters and geothermal heat pumps.
 The Nonbusiness Energy Property Credit is a nonrefundable tax credit equal to 10% of expenditures on qualified energy efficiency improvements, such as insulation and other components designed to control heat loss or heat gain.
 The Nonbusiness Energy Property Credit also provides up to \$300 for expenditures on energy-efficient building properties, such as energy-efficient heat pumps and energy-efficient water heaters.
+The New Qualified Plug-In Electric Drive Motor Vehicle Credit is a nonrefundable credit of \$2,500 for an electric vehicle purchase, with a larger credit provided for vehicles with higher battery capacities, up to \$7,500 total.
 The Alternative Fuel Vehicle Refueling Property Credit provides a nonrefundable credit of the smaller of either \$1,000 or 30% of the cost of an electric car charging station.